-Santa Ana's neighborhood associations have been a very effective vehicle to encourage citizen participation for over twenty years.
+Santa Ana's neighborhood associations have been a very effective vehicle to encourage citizen participation for over twenty-five years.
 The experience of each neighborhood in our community is different whether that be in the areas of their history, leadership, the built environment or current issues and concerns.
 Each neighborhood is able to receive support from Santa Ana's Community Development Agency and is able to access assistance in the areas of capacity building and leadership training.
 Santa Ana residents typically find that they are able to focus on what they have in common through their neighborhoods and through their association, magnify the impact of their efforts.
 Refer to the attached neighborhood map.

 In addition, there are hundreds of community-based organizations in Santa Ana.
 They include our 64 neighborhood associations, nearly 50 parent groups at schools, over 100 faith-based organizations, 25 service clubs and over 200 non-profit social service agencies not to mention the municipal agencies and private companies with an interest in civic engagement.
 Refer to the Resource Network webpage.

 Civic Engagement and Volunteer Opportunities - Each month, hundreds of Santa Ana Residents participate in neighborhood meetings, which bring them together to focus on what they share in common.

 Communication Linkages - Santa Ana's Neighborhoods are represented by an elected Board of Citizen leaders.
 Com-Link meets each month to address topics of citywide interest.

 Leadership Training Tools and Tips - Leadership training and capacity building for neighborhood leaders are an important part of Santa Ana's long term strategy to encourage civic engagement.